Dog First Aid Guide: Choking, CPR, Poisoning & Emergency Care

 Severe Bleeding:

-• Use arterial pressure if limb is affected
+• Use arterial pressure points if a limb is affected

-Never use hydrogen peroxide on deep wounds – it can harm tissue.
+Never use hydrogen peroxide on deep wounds — it damages healthy tissue and significantly delays healing.

 Poisoning: Acting Fast